Menu

 Virginia has inadequate training laws and regulations to practice Dry Needling safely

 Licensed Acupuncturists have a minimum requirement of 1,750 hours of clinical training for using Acupuncture needles, and Medical Doctors are required to have a minimum of 200 hours of additional training to use Acupuncture needles.
 In Virginia, Physical Therapists, and proposed Athletic Trainers, are allowed to use Acupuncture needles, called Dry Needling, with minimal training equivalent to a weekend certification course (30-50 hours).
+These trainings often fail to include adequate safety and supervision.
+This means, once a PT is trained in dry needling, their patients are used to "figure it out" without supervision.

 As written, physical therapists are allowed to practice dry needling without supervision of a Medical Doctor, Doctor of Osteopathy, Chiropractor, Podiatrist and Dentist.